MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

 [Compatible Surface devices](#compatible-surface-devices) must:

-- Be connected to AC power
+- Be connected to AC power.
 - Have a [compatible Ethernet NIC](#supported-ethernet-nics) connected to either a USB port on the device or Surface Dock or Surface Dock 2.

 ### Hibernation (S4 power state)

 [Compatible Surface devices](#compatible-surface-devices) must:

-- Be connected to AC power
+- Be connected to AC power.
 - Have Wake on LAN UEFI policy setting enabled via SEMM.
 (Not required for devices connected to Surface Dock 2.)

 ### Hibernation (S5 “soft off” power state)

 [Compatible Surface devices](#compatible-surface-devices)  must:

-- Be connected to AC power
+- Be connected to AC power.
 - Be connected to Surface Dock 2.

 ### Wake on LAN UEFI policy setting